 Feedback and iteration on wireframes should happen on the topics of functionality, layout, and flow without the distraction of fonts and colors.
 When the core of the app is defined, we can focus on finding the style for your app that your users will love.

-The next step is combining our branding efforts with out user experience to define how the app will actually look.
+The next step is combining our branding efforts with our user experience work to define how the app will actually look.

 A few things you might need at the early stages of development to set up for success are: